Voices of the NACUA Community

 Share your expertise and strengthen the higher education legal community—volunteer to author a NACUA publication or article.

-—Becca Gose, Vice President and General Counsel, Oregon State University
+—Darron Farha, Vice President and General Counsel, Valparaiso University

 With the legal landscape changing so quickly and significantly these days, as a NACUA member I regularly experience that I am part of an organization whose sole mission is to support the effectiveness of my practice as a higher education lawyer for the benefit of my university.
 This support takes many forms including timely and often daily legal updates, impactful continuing legal education through briefings, webinars and thought-provoking presentations, and perhaps most importantly these days, the community of care that has always been wonderful but right now, feels like an oasis.
 I love NACUA!